kumarms1/flow/Calibration/README.md

 - [x] analyze data after trimming first 60 seconds and last 30 seconds
 - [x] make the plotting and data analysis code more user friendly/general use
 - [x] simulate cases with same IDM paramaters but different speed and inflow parameters
+- [ ] look at data at 90 seconds range and affect on delta and s0 and macro parameters
 - [ ] incorporate the error metrics
 - [ ] update README.md and documentation
 - [ ] simulate the congested regime with both waves and no waves